business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Limitations

-Two notable concerns we have about Verizon Connect are its contract term and customer service quality.
+Two notable concerns we have about Verizon Connect are its contract terms and customer service quality.

-Users rightly praise the depth of functionality offered by Verizon Connect in online customer reviews, but three years is a long time to commit.
-If you don’t want to tie yourself into a long contact, Force by Mojio offers a 30-day rolling contract.
-They’re not alone as you can see in our review of ClearPathGPS and our GPS Trackit review.
+• Contract terms: In online reviews, users rightly praise the depth of functionality Verizon Connect offers, but three years is a long time to commit.
+If you don’t want to tie yourself into a long contract, check out our review of ClearPathGPS and our GPS Trackit review for short-term alternatives.

-While it’s great that Verizon’s customer support is always available, we’d be remiss if we didn’t acknowledge that not everyone is happy with it.
+• Service quality: While it’s great that Verizon’s customer support is always available, as we mentioned above, not everyone is happy with it.
 Online reviews of the company’s customer service are very negative, which is something to consider when shortlisting potential GPS fleet tracking vendors for your business.

 Methodology

 Choosing a GPS fleet management service can be tough, so we did some of the heavy lifting for you.
-We spent hours researching and analyzing GPS fleet tracking systems to identify the top solutions on the market.
-We looked at hardware, features, pricing and contracts, usability, refresh times and customer support and we even got hands-on experience with demos and product videos when possible.
-When searching for the best GPS fleet tracking system for midsize fleets in particular, we focused on features such as scalability, customization, comprehensiveness, optimization and reporting.
+We spent hours researching and analyzing the best GPS fleet tracking systems to identify the top solutions on the market.
+We looked at hardware, features, pricing and contracts, usability, refresh times and customer support and got hands-on experience with demos and product videos when possible.
+When searching for the best GPS fleet tracking system for midsize fleets in particular, we focused on features like scalability, customization, comprehensiveness, optimization and reporting.

 Verizon Connect FAQs